-PAYMENT: Payments must be paid in full by the by the end each month on line.
-You will have to set up and account in Myschoolbucks.com.
-Once the account is set up, payments can be made.
-Failure to pay tuition by the end of each month will result in termination from the Before & After Care.
-Once your payment is made your child/children can resume in the program again.
-If you have any questions you can contact Denise Fischer or Sharon Silbo at 860-529-1652.
+PAYMENT: Payments must be paid in full by the by the end each month.
+Failure to pay tuition by this time will result in termination from the Before & After Care program.
+Once payments are made, your child/children can resume in the program again.
+Payments are made payable online in Myschoolbucks.com.
+If you have any questions you can contact Melanie Rose at 860-529-1652.